amaiya/ktrain/README.md

 ### News and Announcements
-- **2019-12-??:**
+- **2019-12-10:**
-  - *ktrain* v0.7.x is released and now uses TensorFlow Keras (i.e., `tf.keras`) instead of stand-alone Keras.
+  - ***ktrain*** **v0.7.x is released and now uses TensorFlow Keras** (i.e., `tf.keras`) instead of stand-alone Keras.
 If you're using custom Keras models with *ktrain*, you must change all `keras` references to `tensorflow.keras`.
 That is, don't import Keras like this: `from keras.layers import Dense`.
-Do this instead:  `from tensorflow.keras.layers import Dense`
+Do this instead:  `from tensorflow.keras.layers import Dense`.
+If you mix calls to tf.keras with Keras, you will experience problems.
+Supported versions of TensorFlow include 1.14 and 2.0.
 - **2019-11-12:**
   - *ktrain* v0.6.x is released and includes pre-canned support for [learning from unlabeled or partially labeled text data](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/tutorial-05-learning_from_unlabeled_text_data.ipynb).
 - **Coming Soon**:
   - better support for custom data formats and models
-  - support for using *ktrain* with TensorFlow 2.0

-**IMPORTANT NOTE:**
-As mentioned above, as of v0.7.0, `ktrain` uses tf.keras instead of stand-alone Keras.
-This means that you must import Keras modules like this: `from tensorflow.keras.layers import Dense`.
-If you mix tf.keras and Keras, you will experience problems.
+  - ability to train [HuggingFace Transformer models](https://github.com/huggingface/transformers) within *ktrain*

 ----